-RISE SC builds premier soccer players and teams by:
+RISE builds premier soccer players and teams by:

 - Training youth soccer players to their fullest potential